 One common misconception is that interventions are supposed to make the behavior disappear.
 Another misconception is that an IEP team can only complete one FBA.
 It is important to monitor interventions by frequent and consistent data collection.
 If data shows that an intervention is losing its effectiveness, a new FBA should be completed as the function of the behavior may have changed or the replacement behavior is no longer valued.
 For example, a student may frequently engage in knocking over their desk during math.
-Based on data collection, the functional behavior assessment (FBA) showed the function of the behavior was to escape from a non-preferred task.
-The teacher taught the student a replacement behavior to take a 5-minute break when the student felt overwhelmed.
+Based on data collection, the functional behavior assessment (FBA) showed the function of the behavior to take a 5-minute break when the student felt overwhelmed.
 The student's behavior decreased for six weeks but then began to increase again.
 The IEP team met to review the data and determined that a new functional behavior assessment was needed.